dimitri/pgconfs/dyla_2013/pgloader.md

  END
  SET maintenance_work_mem TO '128 MB';
 ~~~

+That `LOAD` command would load data from `path/to/file` into the table named
+`table`, into its columns `a` and `c`.
+It would deal with a very strange
+file format indeed, such as when the line begins with `"43"` then the file
+has a column followed by the `;` separator, then another column followed by
+the `=` separator, then a third column followed by a `;`.
+When the line
+begins with `"HDR"` then there's only one field separator and this times
+it's a comma (`,`).

+It's possible to find such file formats for real, generally it's easier to
+fix the exporting process though.
+Still, it's a feature set that's been
+asked by `pgloader` users used to other tools able to cope with such
+oddities.

 The main advantage of the `LOAD` variant is to stay away from PostgreSQL's
 own `COPY` command and syntax, as PostgreSQL already ships with both a